Mana Overview

 By changing the vibration, resonance, and harmonies of mana it changes the properties into the elemental forces:

-Lower Elements: Earth, Fire, Wind, Water, Spirit, and Light
+Lower Elements: Earth, Fire, Wind, Water, and Spirit (Fire also encompasses Light as a sub-aspect)

 Higher Elements: Life, Death, Time, Space, and Shadow